Tech For Good: Assistive Tech showcase at S3 World Stroke Day Open House

 Chief Kheng Wah, demonstrating a 3D printed tool that lets users more easily turn a metal key to unlock a padlock.

-Many stroke survivors lost control of one-side of their body and their fine motor movements ability.
-Engineering Good team, together with our skilled volunteers, have designed and built a few assistive technology (AT) solutions that enable stroke survivor users to regain ability to perform some daily living and leisure activities again.
 We brought a library of 3D printed things, and things that were put together from other things, and things that required much thinking to be assembled, putting everything to show visitors that post-stroke survivors can still perform many things they used to do, with AT support.

 Throughout the day, visitors streamed in to learn about our AT prototypes and solutions.
 Engineering a solution need not necessarily result in a product involving a lot of tech.
 On the contrary, we think that elegant solutions often result in the most simplest of things.
 Furthermore, we are huge fans of not reinventing the wheel.
-Adapting an off-the-shelf product and integrating it to other else may be sufficient to birth a solution that just meets the needs of users.
+Adapting an off-the-shelf product and integrating it to something else may be sufficient to birth a solution that just meets the needs of users.

 Okay sometimes there are exceptions to “simplest of things”.
 Here, we adapted a 3D printer that allows users to manipulate a knob and draw.
 We call it: Touch2Paint.